 1. Ensure you’re using GOOD quality products

 This is huge.
 Did you know that lower, non-professional quality products (drug store and even health food store) can contain waxes, fillers and improperly processed natural oils that sit on your hair and scalp, causing irritation and inhibiting moisture from penetrating?
 If your hair feels weighed down after shampooing or you find you're washing your hair more, this might be the case.
 Ensure you’re using good quality, clean products - we love Innersense Organic Beauty and Hairstory.
 Innersense is formulated with the highest intention and purity, sourcing, harvesting and processing so they will help to feed moisture to your hair and scalp.
+Many of the ingredients are skin care grade, which is important, since our scalp is skin!
 Hairstory is amazing for dry scalps, as it doesn't contain any soap, it's one step to gently cleanse and condition.
-Plus, get 20% off your first order as a little gift from us to you).
-Wow, we know right?!
-So cool.

 More on why using quality products matter and what you can expect when switching your haircare here!

 2. Sleep on silk (or satin)

 Cotton is a great material, but it is meant to absorb, and it's not super smooth.
 It can pull moisture away from your hair, as well as creating friction if you are someone who tosses and turns at night.
 Silk is incredible for being breathable, keeping that moisture with your hair, scalp but also your skin!
 We love this Silk Pillowcase because it is one sided, making it a more accessible price, as well as having a zipper ('cause you know silk slides away!).

 3. Avoid the heat (or simply turn it down)